WHAT WAS FOUND: The Archive Project

 The collected contributions will be curated into an artists book which will have an unruly, non-linear form with the intention of allowing visuals and text to collide in a visual compost of images and ideas relating to the practice and the people and the contexts around which the practice evolved.

-This will give me time to organize the book and, hopefully, have it printed and bound in time for my thesis exhibition!
+I plan to have the book completed, printed and bound in time for my thesis exhibition opening July 12, 2018!

 A pdf version will be available online for all contributors to see :-)